SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 ### Preparing GCP infrastructure

 The project uses GCS as a data lake and BigQuery as a data warehouse.
-This infrastrture is managed via Terraform.
+This infrastructure is managed via Terraform.
 To deploy it, run

 ```bash